 \subsection{Bias in Automated Synthesis and Summarisation}

 Despite the promise of LLMs for multi-document biomedical summarisation, their outputs often reflect biases that can distort or omit critical demographic information.
 This is especially concerning in systematic reviews, where under-representation or misrepresentation of population groups may have direct clinical and policy implications.
 Prior work has examined bias in summarisation across domains such as news \citep{steen-markert-2024-bias}, opinion generation \citep{huang-etal-2023-examining, huang-etal-2024-bias}, and radiology reports \citep{Seyyed-Kalantari2021, doi:10.1148/radiol.232286}.
-However, biomedicine, particularly narrative synthesis in systematic reviews, has received little attention, even though omissions or hallucinations of population-specific information can compromise the validity of clinical evidence.
+However, biomedicine has received little attention, particularly in narrative synthesis of systematic reviews, where omissions or hallucinations of population-specific information can compromise the validity of clinical evidence.
 Fairness and bias have been long-standing concerns in NLP \citep{bolukbasi_man_2016, bender_data_2018, blodgett-etal-2020-language, tang_gendercare_2024}, though their definitions are often inconsistent across tasks and domains.
 We draw on the framework posited by \citet{crawford_trouble_2017}, which distinguishes between two forms of algorithmic bias: allocative bias, which affects access to resources, and representational bias, which misrepresents or excludes certain groups \citep{sun_mitigating_2019, suresh_framework_2021}.
 This study focuses on representational bias, particularly the loss or distortion of age-related information in generated summaries.
 We adopt the definition of an unbiased summariser proposed by \citet{steen_bias_2024}, which emphasises faithful and complete representation of relevant input content.